LEONARDBRUTON/LEONARDBRUTON.github.io/_posts/2020-02-02-the_use_of_self_in_ruby_and_initializing_instance_variables_and_return_values.markdown

 Before I started this blog, I thought that self was mostly used for the Classes and Modules.
 See I was more focased on Class methods.
 Now I see there are alot of both.
 And its importiant to be clear on both.
 Let’s start at the beginning though….

 **What is Self?**
 Self in Ruby gives you access to the current Object.
-The objec that’s using Self in the top of the name, like this is, calling it on a Class.
 So Self is a special variable that Ruby uses to  represent a way to reference a class or and instance of the class without explicitly naming the class or instance, therefore increasing your abstractness of your code allowing it to be cleaner and more flexible.

 **Code below:** Bark belongs to the object i created.(Dog.new).
 Bark is an instance method.
 So self points to that object.
 ```